-5.2 Taught Programme
+5.2.
+Taught Programme

-All students commence with the taught Diploma in Actuarial Management with Data Science courses.
-Fourteen courses are available for the Diploma.
-These correspond in total to Subjects CP1, CP3 (partial), SP2, SP4, SP5, SP6 and SP9 of the actuarial profession's current education/examination strategy and two core courses on data science.
+All students commence with the taught courses in Actuarial Science.
+There are 11 courses available.
+These correspond in total to Subjects CP1 to CP8 of the IFoA current education/examination strategy.
 The courses are listed below, with information about the lecturer, the course weight and when it is taught and examined and the corresponding professional actuarial subject.